reubingeorge/CPMS/README.md

 3. None of page that access the database checks whether a <b>VIABLE</b> and <b>VALID</b> connection to the SQL database exists.

 4. The reviewer and the author are allowed to create a password of max length of 5.

+---
+### Potential Improvements

+1. The tables in this project are normalized to Norm Form 3.
+It might be better to normalize the table to Norm Form 4.
+The reason why this was not done in the first place was because the database template was provided by the instructor.

+2. We used Data Access Object to perform CRUD operations on the database.
+We should be using Entity Framework instead.

+3. We should be using <a href="https://reactjs.org/">React</a> or <a href="https://angular.io/">Angular</a> to create the web components.

+4. We want to run WebAssembly using <a href="https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor">Blazor</a>.
+This will help add additional functionality without changing too much of the old code.

+5. We want to host the database on a server rather than use a localhost because every contributor needs to create a new database on the system with entirely new set of records for every table.

+6. No integration, system, accceptance or production test were performed throughout the course of this project.